 Top place to stay – Powerscourt Court Hotel for a little luxury and pampering.
 Click here to see the latest prices and availability.

 If you are looking for the best castle to visit in Ireland, then why not pay a visit to Kilkenny.
 The town is one of the most popular places in Ireland and was once the medieval capital of the Emerald Isle.

 This lovely inland town still holds remnants of its medieval past, with Tudor houses and facades visible, as well as the Cathedral.
 Kilkenny Castle is one of the best castles in the country and this Norman fortress holds court near the centre of town.

-Kilkenny is also known for one of the country’s best arts festivals and also for the Cats Laughs Comedy Festival, which sees artists from around the world come to host sketches in the hotels and pubs around the city over a long weekend.
+Kilkenny is also known for one of the country’s best art festivals and also for the Cats Laughs Comedy Festival, which sees artists from around the world come to host sketches in the hotels and pubs around the city over a long weekend.

 Top attraction to visit – Kilkenny Castle is a must when in the city.
 You can wander the castle yourself or take a guided tour.
 The grounds are worth visiting if the weather permits.

 Top place to stay – Kilkenny Ormonde Hotel is a budget-friendly hotel in the city.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.

 One of the best places to visit in southern Ireland is located in the southeast corner.
 Waterford is Ireland’s oldest city, established in 914 by the Vikings, and is sometimes a city overlooked by visitors.
 But it shouldn’t be.

 Waterford is a great city to visit, particularly if you are interested in history.
 Not only are there snippets of its Viking origins in the city, but there is a wealth of medieval history in the city too.
 There are also three fantastic museums in the city and two cathedrals.